Help Center/ MapReduce Service/ Best Practices/ Interconnection with Other Cloud Services/ Connecting to the OBS File System with an MRS Hive Table

 2. Click the name of a cluster to go to the cluster details page.

-3. On the Dashboard page, click Synchronize on the right side of IAM User Sync to synchronize IAM users.
+3. On the Dashboard page, click Synchronize on the right of IAM User Sync to synchronize IAM users.

-4. On the Dashboard page, click Manage Agency on the right side of Agency to select the agency created in Creating an ECS Agency, and click OK to bind it to the cluster.
-Alternatively, click Create Agency to go to the IAM console to create an agency and bind it to the cluster.
+4. On the Dashboard page, click Manage Agency on the right side of Select Agency to select the agency created in Creating an ECS Agency, and click OK to bind it to the cluster.
+Alternatively, click Create New to go to the IAM console to create an agency and bind it to the cluster.

 Figure 3 Binding an agency